Abdulrahman-Mostafa10/SWE-Labs/README.md

 ## Lab Four
 The lab focused on the various types of testing a Software Developer performs and implemented End-to-End testing using Selenium and unit testing using Jest.
 - I had the privilege of working with [Salma Muhammed](https://github.com/salmamuhammede).

+## Lab Five
+The lab focused on good software design features, OOP pillars, and SOLID principles.